 To remedy our identified material weakness, we have implemented measures to improve our internal control over financial reporting, including: (i) hiring a chief financial officer and hiring an additional financial reporting manager and a reporting associate with appropriate knowledge and experience in U.S. GAAP accounting and SEC reporting to lead accounting and financial reporting matters; and (ii) hiring an internal audit manager and an internal audit associate with experience in SOX requirements and adopting accounting and internal control guidance on U.S. GAAP and SEC reporting.
 In addition, we will continue to take other steps to strengthen our internal control over financial reporting, including: (i) upgrading our financial system to enhance our effectiveness and enhance control of financial analysis; (ii) establishing effective oversight and clarifying reporting requirements for non-recurring and complex transactions to ensure consolidated financial statements and related disclosures are accurate, complete and in compliance with U.S. GAAP and SEC reporting requirements; (iii) establishing a regular training program for our accounting staffs, especially training related to U.S. GAAP and SEC reporting requirements; and (iv) implementing and formalizing comprehensive internal controls over financial reporting, including developing a comprehensive policy and procedure manual, to allow for prevention, early detection and resolution of potential compliance issues.
 However, we cannot assure you that all these measures will be sufficient to remediate our material weaknesses in time, or at all.
-See "Risk Factors-Risks Relating to Our Business-In connection with the audits of our consolidated financial statements included in this prospectus, we and our independent registered public accounting firm identified a material weakness in our internal control over financial reporting.
-If we fail to develop and maintain an effective system of internal control over financial reporting, we may be unable to accurately report our financial results or prevent fraud."
+See "Risk Factors-Risks Relating to Our Business-In connection with the audits of our consolidated financial statements included in this prospectus, we and our independent registered public accounting firm identified a material weakness in our internal control over financial reporting, we may be unable to accurately report our financial results or prevent fraud."